 About Home Away Café

 This site is meant to inspire and promote home cooking in a simple, broken down manner as you would learn at home.
 I will provide categories and general flavor combination suggestions so that you can modify to your tastes and ingredients available to you to cook great meals.
-I will give you only the best recipes that I have found and tried in my own home for specific dishes if that is what you are more comfortable with.
+I will give you the best recipes that I have found and developed in my own home.
 If you have any questions please feel free to ask.

-Right now I am preparing to begin ‘At Home with Mama J’, where home cooks will come and teach me their favorite family recipes and I will post those videos here on my site.
-I hope to one day have ‘Mama J’s Home Away Café’ that will be a casual dining breakfast and lunch spot with incredible food and drink with a seasonal menu.
+When the pandemic is over and I can host senior citizens in my home safely I am planning ‘At Home with Mama J’, where home cooks will come and teach me their favorite family recipes and I will post those videos here on my site.
+I hope to one day have ‘Mama J’s Home Away Café’ that will be a casual dining breakfast and lunch spot with incredible food and drink with a seasonal 80/20 menu.
 I will have retirees come in and teach kids in an open kitchen to foster the appreciation of the generational gap.
 I will also host workshops on food waste and practical sustainability.